 Doris Drucker Women in Leadership Fellowship

 The Drucker School has a strong commitment to promoting women in business.
-One way in which the Drucker School fosters this commitment is through our unique Doris Drucker Women in Leadership Fellowship.
-Designed in honor of Doris Drucker, physicist, inventor, and wife of famed management scholar and social philosopher Peter Drucker for 68 years, this fellowship rewards talented and exceptional women in the business community.
-Doris Drucker Fellows receive a tuition award of up to 50% to be applied to up to 16 units per semester.
+Honoring Doris Drucker, physicist, inventor, and wife of Peter F. Drucker for 68 years, this fellowship supports talented and exceptional women in the business community.
+Fellowship Amount: Up to $50,000 tuition fellowship per year.

 Based on Peter Drucker’s philosophy of management as a liberal art and a human enterprise, the 5C’s Fellowship reflects the Drucker School’s mission to prepare students from a variety of academic backgrounds for effective management and leadership across all sectors of society.
 The fellowship will be given to a recent graduate from one of the 5 undergraduate Claremont colleges.
-Fellows will receive a 20% tuition award to be applied to up to 16 units per semester.
+Tuition Amount: Up to $10,000 tuition fellowship per year.

 The Drucker School supports the Yellow Ribbon Program